 Jack Mack, President, Jack Mack Technical Writing, Inc.

 (Battcon Organizing Committee) Jack has worked in technical, production and quality management in the electronics industry since 1969, in areas as diverse as phototypesetter development, nuclear instrumentation, and battery monitoring.
 He became an independent technical writing contractor in 1998.
-In 2004, he founded Jack Mack Technical Writing, Inc., which creates user guides and brochures, engineering and quality assurance documentation, marketing and advertising materials, and Web sites for the industrial, commercial, medical, and electronics markets.
-He publishes literature for Battcon and is the Battcon publications liaison.
-Jack was the conference coordinator for four years and has been on the Battcon Organizing Committee since 2000.
+In 2004, he founded Jack Mack Technical Writing, Inc., which creates user guides, manuals and brochures, engineering and quality assurance documentation, marketing and advertising materials, and Web sites for the industrial, commercial, medical, and electronics markets.
+He processes literature for Battcon and is the Battcon publications liaison.
+Jack was the conference coordinator for four years and has been associated with Battcon since 2000.

 Jim McDowall, Business Development Manager, Transportation, Telecom & Grid Division, Saft America, Inc.

-(Battcon Technical Committee) Jim McDowall has worked in the battery industry since 1977 and is currently in the position of Business Development Manager with Saft's Transportation, Telecom & Grid Division.
+(Battcon Technical Committee) Jim McDowall has worked in the battery industry since 1977 and is currently in the position of Business Development Manager with Saft, primarily associated with grid systems.
 Involved in the energy storage market since 1998, Jim was a Director of the Energy Storage Association for 14 years and is a past Chair of the organization.
-He is a Senior Member of IEEE and is Standards Coordinator of the IEEE Stationary Battery Committee, the Chair of two of its working groups, and a past Chair of the main committee.
+Jim is a Senior Member of IEEE and is Standards Coordinator of the IEEE Stationary Battery Committee, the Chair of two of its working groups, and a past Chair of the main committee.
 Jim is a frequent speaker at energy storage conferences and related events.

-(Battcon Technical Committee) Mike Nispel has been in the industrial battery industry for over 25 years, in varied aspects of manufacturing, engineering, and marketing.
-He has experience in lead acid as well as lithium and other batteries chemistries.
-He holds a BS and an MS in Chemical Engineering and is an active member in the IEEE/PES Battery Standards Committee and the Battcon Technical Committee.
+(Battcon Technical Committee) Mike Nispel has been in the industrial battery field for 30 years and has worked for major battery manufacturers in varied aspects of battery manufacturing, engineering and marketing.
+He has experience in lead-acid and lithium batteries as well as the related fields of grid storage, renewables and battery monitoring.
+He holds a BS and an MS degree in Chemical Engineering and is a frequent, invited speaker on industrial battery technologies.
+He is on the Battcon Technical Committee and is an active member in the IEEE/PES Battery Standards Committee.

-(Battcon Technical Committee) Mark Sherwood has been with East Penn Manufacturing for over 23 years in various engineering roles including Technical Support, Design, and Process Control.
-He currently oversees technical support for standby applications, including UPS, telecom, switchgear, and various specialty applications.
-Mark holds a BS in Mechanical Engineering from Pennsylvania State University, is a member of the ASME, and holds one patent.
+(Battcon Technical Committee) Mark Sherwood has been with East Penn Manufacturing for over 24 years, holding various engineering positions including technical support, design, and process control.
+He currently oversees the Industrial Engineering Division, which includes both Reserve Power and Motive Power batteries.
+Mark holds a BS in Mechanical Engineering from Pennsylvania State University, is a member of BCI and ASME, and holds one patent.

 Rick Tressler, President, Rick Tressler, LLC